Overview: Curriculum and Clinical Education Program

 Online Courses

-As a student in the hybrid pathway, you will complete a total of 35 courses, totaling 115 credits, using our interactive online campus.
-Designed and taught by esteemed USC faculty, our live, online DPT courses provide a challenging, comprehensive educational experience that develops your ability to think critically about physical therapy management across all major body systems and across the life span.
+The hybrid DPT program comprises a total of 35 courses totaling 115 credits.
+Designed and taught by esteemed USC faculty, our live, online DPT courses and interactive digital campus create a comprehensive and challenging educational experience that develops your ability to think critically about physical therapy management across all major body systems in various stages of life.

 Live Sessions

-Engage: Participate in highly interactive live classes that have an approximate 12:1 student-to-faculty ratio.
+Engage: Participate in highly interactive live classes with an average 12:1 student-to-faculty ratio.

-Learn: Gain knowledge and guidance through deep discussions about the relevance and application of course material with a faculty composed of scientists and clinicians.
+Learn: Receive guidance and discuss the relevance and application of course material with an expert faculty composed of scientists and clinicians.

 Asynchronous Learning